Tehes/nba-spielplan/README.md

 NBA Schedule is a lightweight Progressive Web App (PWA) that shows every NBA game in your local timezone, keeps live scores in sync, and lets you filter the schedule for exactly what you care about—without ads or trackers.
-The UI is written in plain HTML/CSS/JS, backed by a tiny Deno edge function that shields the official NBA JSON feeds and adds caching plus derived standings.
+The UI is written in plain HTML/CSS/JS, backed by a tiny Deno edge function that shields the official NBA JSON feeds, handles derived standings, and caches only the season year for bracket calls.

 ---